mobizt/ReadyMail/README.md

 The following envelope information is avaliable when `IMAPCallbackData::isEnvelope` value is `true`.

-The `header` object provides the list of message headers (name and value) at `currentMsgIndex` of the message numbers/UIDs list.
+The `IMAPCallbackData::header` object provides the list of message headers (name and value) at `IMAPCallbackData::currentMsgIndex` of the message numbers/UIDs list.

 The additional information below is available when `IMAPCallbackData::isSearch` value is `true`.